utsch1/react-landing-page-clone/README.md

 # Landing Page Clone with React

-Cloning parts a landing page
+Cloning parts of a landing page